markster70/M9-WP-Boilerplate/README.md

 ### IMPORTANT

-You need an ACF Pro licence to be able to use the flexible content field types in the default .php templates I have installed standard ACF for you with Composer - if you prefer not to purchase a licence for ACF Pro you can use the standard but will need to adapt page.php and index.php
+You need an ACF Pro licence to be able to use the flexible content field types in the default .php templates.
+I have installed standard ACF for you with Composer - if you prefer not to purchase a licence for ACF Pro you can use the standard but will need to adapt page.php and index.php